robertoaloi/robertoaloi.github.io/_posts/2014-12-04-notes-on-erlang-quickcheck-part-2.markdown

 check this is to use the [`timer:tc/1`](http://www.erlang.org/doc/man/timer.html#tc-1) function.
-There are a couple of important considerations to be done about this function.
+There are a couple of important considerations to be made about this function.
 For example, it is advised to run it from a newly spawned process and to call `erlang:garbage_collect/1` just before using it, to lower the possibilities the Erlang garbage collector starts its job during the measurement.
 Nonethless, if you don't need